erinkelsey/erin-kelsey/content/skills/Photoshop/index.md

 name: 'Photoshop'
 usage: 'MEDIUM'
 used:
+  - Creating graphic design projects
+  - Editing photos for websites and landing pages
   - Editing travel and family photos for personal use
-  - Creating graphic design projects
 practice:
   - name: 'all'
     projects: